PurdueCAM2Project/universityentrepreneurs/source/preface.rst

   *Great athelets may not be great coaches.* and vice versa.
 Some people are so good at what they do, they cannot understand why others cannot accomplish the same thing.
 Many people have similar
-  experience: "This teach seems brilliant.
+  experience: "This teacher seems brilliant.
 However, I cannot understand the materials."
 Some teachers have similar questions, "This topic is so easy.
 How can it be possible that some students do not understand?"